dansmyers/IntroToCS/Assignments/2-Variables.md

 It turns out there is a single formula that will calculate the terms of the Fibonacci sequence.
 This is weird and suprising, because it seems unlikely that such a highly structured sequence, where each term depends on all the previous terms, could be represented in closed form.

-The result is know as Binet's formula and it says that the Nth Fibonacci number `F_n` is
+The result is known as Binet's formula and it says that the Nth Fibonacci number `F_n` is

 <img src="https://latex.artofproblemsolving.com/8/6/d/86d486c560727727342090b432e23ba85ac098b1.png" width="30%"/>